HandsOnOpenCL/Exercises-Solutions/README.md

 We assume that your environment is set up to find the OpenCL library; if you have trouble try `export CPATH=/path/to/OpenCL/include` and `export LD_LIBRARY_PATH=/path/to/OpenCL/lib`.

+You can also run `make` in the Examples/ and Solutions/ high-level directory;
+this calls all the sub-directory make files so all the examples can be built in one command.

 Directory structure
 -------------------